 The Millennium Park Christmas tree is no doubt Chicago’s “official” Christmas tree.
 Every year the lights are switched on during a jubilant annual ceremony that marks the start of the festive season.
 From then on the great tree illuminates the intersection of Michigan Avenue and Washington Street filling onlookers with joy and festive cheer.

-There will also be a return of winter ice skating at McCormick Tribune Ice Rink for its 20th season from November 19, 2021—March 6, 2022.
+There will also be a return of winter ice skating at McCormick Tribune Ice Rink for its 20th season from November 18th to March 5th, 2023.
 As ever, admission will be free, but online reservations will be required.

 Caroling at Cloud Gate was last year renamed Millennium Park Holiday Sing-Along in order “to be more inclusive of Chicago’s many faith backgrounds, cultures and holiday music traditions” and is also expected to return.
 Chicagoans and visitors will be invited to sing out and celebrate Chicago’s diverse holiday traditions on Fridays at 6 pm.